Ivshti/wcjs-prebuilt/README.md

   - Target runtime version (format: `vX.Y.Z`.
 Default value: latest available for the target runtime and WebChimera version)
   - Target WebChimera version (format: `vX.Y.Z`.
 Default value: latest)

-You'll generally want to configure at least the runtime, as well as the WebChimera and runtime versions.
+You'll generally want to configure at least the last 3 items.

 You can specify each of these items in 2 ways:
   - With the `WCJS_ARCH`, `WCJS_PLATFORM`, `WCJS_RUNTIME`, `WCJS_RUNTIME_VERSION` and `WCJS_VERSION` environment variables.